-This document began as notes to myself to explain the ideas I was developing, in way that I would have understood when I started out.
-It should be read sitting in front of a piano keyboard on which to try out the unfamiliar concepts and notations.
-The potential audience includes novices like I was when I started out, pop and jazz musicians who are not pianists but want to explore harmony on the piano, music teachers interested in a different approach to teaching piano music, and "wannabe" experts interested in understanding music at a higher conceptual level than notes.
+This document began as notes to myself to explain the ideas I was developing.
+I tried to write it so anyone with no knowledge of music theory and very little experience with the piano could read it - in other words with myself when I started out in mind.
+It's written to be read sitting in front of a piano keyboard on which to try out the unfamiliar concepts and notations.
+The potential audience includes novices at this level, pop and jazz musicians who are not pianists but want to explore harmony on the piano, music teachers interested in a different approach to teaching piano music, and "wannabe" experts interested in understanding music at a higher conceptual level than notes.

 Chapter 2 develops the basic concepts and notation.
-Chapter 3 provides examples of a few basic pieces represented in these terms.
+Chapter 3 provides some basic examples of pieces of music represented in these terms.
 Chapter 4 explores the building-block world in depth.
 Chapter 5 provides some more advanced pieces that initially puzzled me and I suspect might puzzle anyone (the first example is the piece with the footnoted chord progression on the previous page).
 Chapter 6 provides observations and conclusions.
 References, acknowledgements and comments from some readers follow.
-Appendix A summarizes unfamiliar terminology, Appendices B-E are about scales (B), chords (C), non-classical parallel modes (D) and the importance of hidden symmetries (E).
+Appendices provide helpful supplementary information.